thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 SELECT * FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```

-There are five types of joins, though in this lesson, we'll only cover the first one:
+There are five types of join clauses.

 - `INNER JOIN`
 - `LEFT OUTER JOIN`